assignments-for-discussion/bucketer-java/README.md

 Input is the present capacity of a bunch of batteries.
 Assume all of them have a rated capacity of 120 Ah.

-You need to count how many are `healthy`, how many can `exchange`, and how many have already `failed`.
+You need to count how many are `healthy`, how many can `exchange`, and how many have already `failed`, as per the criteria below.

 Batteries are classified by SoH: